The Shamanic Practice of Grokking

 And of course, you need to stop and smell the flowers.
 Give yourself time, in your hectic schedule, where you think you don’t have a minute to relax, just give yourself the time.

-Find a video of a waterfall on the internet and grok it to help you release the stress and tension you’ve accumulated over the morning, the anger you feel at that colleague who said something hurtful.
+Find a video of a waterfall on the internet and grok it to help you release the stress and tension you’ve accumulated over the morning or the anger you feel at that colleague who said something hurtful.

 Be conscious.
 Be conscious of how you can heal yourself.